samer-habash/Kubernetes-Project-with-prometheus/promethues-pv-issue-when-restarting/README.md

  2) Make the user run as root and change the directory permissions (added the below code in the deployment-prometheus-server) :
   Have a look at the file "fixed-deployment-prometheus-server.yaml"
   NOTE: The initContainers busybox is applied after creating the /data directory with the prometheus image
+        Also you can do the same for alertmanager deployment .

     """
     initContainers: